 A career in aerospace engineering will see you working with cutting-edge technology and international companies

-As an aerospace engineer you’ll research, design, develop, maintain and test the performance of:
+Aerospace engineer you’ll research, design, develop, extend and test the performance of:

 - civil and military aircraft